noahcolvin/dapper-wrapper/README.markdown

 ## Transactions

-I sometimes need to assert whether a method-under-unit-test completes a transaction via `TransactionScope`.
+Sometimes there is a need to assert whether a method-under-unit-test completes a transaction via `TransactionScope`.
 To make this easier, DapperWrapper also has an `ITransactionScope` interface (and `TransactionScopeWrapper` implementation) that makes it easy to create a fake transaction, and stub (and assert on) the `Complete` method.
 As with `IDbExecutor`, you can bind it directly, via `Func<ITransactionScope>`.

+## Additional
+There are also times when the data coming from the database is not trimmed and so DapperWrapper includes `QueryAndTrimResults<T>` for this purpose.